MyColorfulDays/jsonformatter/README.md

 ### Case 4.
 Using `logging.config.fileConfig` or  `jsonformatter.fileConfig`

-Because the `logging.config.fileConfig` only support three formatter keyword arguments `class`, `datefmt`, `format`,  if you want use the other keyword arguments, you should use `jsonformatter.fileConfig` and pass the other keyword arguments in python code.
+Because the `logging.config.fileConfig` only support three formatter keyword arguments `class`, `datefmt`, `format`,  if you want pass the other keyword arguments, you should use `jsonformatter.fileConfig` and pass the other keyword arguments in python code.

 logger_config.ini:
 ```shell